-- ¬ date of the shareholders' meeting to authorise the share repurchase programme: 27 May 2014; - ¬ intended use of the EADS N.V. shares held by the Company as of the date of this document: the reduction of share capital by cancellation of all or part of the repurchased shares: 7,800 shares;

-- ¬ the owning of shares for the performance of obligations related to employee share option programmes or other allocations of shares to employees of the Group and the group's Companies: 564.318 shares. - For information on shares held by the Company at the date of the entry into force of EC Regulation No. 2273 / 2003 and still held by the Company at the date of this document, see below; - ¬ purposes of the share repurchase programme to be implemented by the Company (by order of decreasing priority, without any effect on the actual order of use of the repurchase authorisation, which will be determined on a case-by-case basis by the Board of Directors based on need): - The reduction of share capital by cancellation of all or part of the repurchased shares, in particular to avoid the dilution effect related to certain share capital increases for cash (i) reserved or to be reserved for employees of the Group and the Group's companies and/or (ii) carried out or to be carried out in the context of the exercise of stock options granted or to be granted to certain employees of the Group and the Group's companies, it being understood that the repurchased shares shall not carry any voting or dividend rights, - ¬ the owning of shares for the performance of obligations related to (i) debt financial instruments convertible into EADS N.V. shares, or (ii) employee share option programmes or other allocations of shares to employees of the Group and the Group's companies, - ¬ the purchase of shares for retention and subsequent use for exchange or payment in the framework of potential external growth transactions, and - the liquidity or dynamism of the secondary market of the EADS N.V. shares carried out pursuant to a liquidity agreement to be entered into with an independent investment services provider in compliance with the decision of the AMF dated 1 October 2008 related to approval of liquidity agreements recognised as market practices by the AMF;
+- intended use of the Airbus Group N.V. shares held by the Company as of the date of this document: the owning of shares for the performance of obligations related to employee share option programmes or other allocations of shares to employees of the Group and the Group's Companies: 336,940 shares. - purposes of the share repurchase programme to be implemented by the Company (by order of decreasing priority, without any effect on the actual order of use of the repurchase authorisation, which will be determined on a case-by-case basis by the Board of Directors based on need): - the reduction of share capital by cancellation of all or part of the repurchased shares, it being understood that the repurchased shares shall not carry any voting or dividend rights, - the owning of shares for the performance of obligations related to (i) debt financial instruments convertible into Airbus Group N.V. shares, or (ii) employee share option programmes or other allocations of shares to employees of the Group and the Group's companies, - the purchase of shares for retention and subsequent use for exchange or payment in the framework of potential external growth transactions, and - the liquidity or dynamism of the secondary market of the Airbus Group N.V. shares carried out pursuant to a liquidity agreement to be entered into with an independent investment services provider in compliance with the decision of the AMF dated 1 October 2008 related to approval of liquidity agreements recognised as market practices by the AMF; - procedure: - maximum portion of the issued share capital that may be repurchased by the Company: 10%, - maximum number of shares that may be repurchased by the Company: 78,591,488 shares, based on an issued share capital of 785,914,888 shares as of 31 March 2015.
+Assuming the exercise of all stock options outstanding as of 31 March 2015, the threshold of 10% would represent 78,702,147 shares based on the 787,021,476 shares which would make up the entire fully-diluted share capital of the Company, - the amounts to be paid in consideration for the purchase of the treasury shares must not, in accordance with applicable Dutch law, exceed the equity components which are repayable or distributable to the shareholders.
+"Equity components repayable or distributable to the shareholders" means the contribution premiums (in relation to contributions in kind), the issue premiums (in relation to cash contributions) and the other reserves as set out in the financial statements of the Company, from which the repurchase price for the treasury shares must be deducted.